General Overview & Itinerary Information

 Lodging, Transportation & Meals:

 Participants are required to provide their own lodging, transportation & meals unless noted otherwise.
-We are happy to recommend some local hotels/motels in the areas where we will be photographing.
+We are happy to recommend some local hotels/motels or campgrounds in the areas where we will be photographing.

 Shooting at night always depends on the weather — it is next to impossible to capture the features of the night sky when there is rain, heavy cloud cover or fog, etc. For one night workshops we are flexible on the dates — for instance if the weather is not cooperating on a Friday then we’ll try for Saturday, and if the weather forecast calls for a lousy Saturday then we’ll try for the night before.
 Ultimately we will keep to the scheduled workshop times as much as possible and go out shooting unless a safety issue arises.
 Even if the viewing conditions aren’t optimal we promise you will come away from our workshops with the skills listed above to capture the night sky like a pro!